Battle of Long Tan: Troop support and pursuit

 D Company departed Nui Dat at 11:00 on 18 August led by Smith.
 They were accompanied by a three-man New Zealand artillery forward observer party under Captain Maurice Stanley, making up a 108-man company.
 Already behind schedule and with B Company having been out for longer than expected, Smith wanted to relieve Ford and then follow the VC tracks to continue the pursuit that afternoon.Despite the heat the company moved at a fast pace, traversing the low scrub, swamp and paddy fields as they closed in on B Company's position.

 At 13:00 D Company met up with B Company on the edge of the Long Tân rubber plantation, approximately 2500 m from Nui Dat.
 D Company moved into all-round defence and posted sentries.
 While the soldiers had lunch, Smith and Ford inspected the area with a small protection party.
 The position appeared to have been used by the VC as a staging area prior to the bombardment two nights before, and there were signs that they had evacuated their casualties.
-The Australians found blood stains and equipment, they examined their firing locations.
+The Australians found blood stains and equipment and they examined their firing locations.
 After briefing Smith, Ford and the remainder of B Company turned for Nui Dat.
 D Company subsequently took over the pursuit.

 Smith decided to follow signs of a fresh track leading north-east.
 Setting off at 15:00, D Company paralleled a well-defined track running slightly uphill.
 Each platoon moved in open formation, with two sections forward in arrowhead and one back.
 Moving deeper into the plantation, After 200 m the track divided into two which ran roughly east-south-east in parallel, 300 m apart.
-At the junction, D Company found evidence of the VC mortars having been prepared, while more scattered equipment was found.Unable to cover both tracks, Smith radioed Townsend to discuss the situation.
+At the junction, D Company found evidence of the VC mortars having been prepared, while more scattered equipment was found.
+Unable to cover both tracks, Smith radioed Townsend to discuss the situation.
 It was decided D Company would take the more easterly track.